mave5/podalize/README.md

-# podalize
-Podalize: Podcast Transcription and Analysis
+# Podalize: Podcast Transcription and Analysis
+Streamlit app for podcast transcription and analysis using Pyannote.audio and OpenAI's Whisper.

+It works with .mp3 files or Youtube URLs.

 ## How to install

 1- Install [Anaconda](https://www.anaconda.com/)

 2- Clone/download this repo to your local machine.